Updated: 2 days ago

-Criteria for an oil painting are not easy, and it goes beyond the first impression and emotional effect the Artwork leaves in the heart after passing through the eyes.
-There are a few rules that an art collector would consider in the process of evaluating an oil painting.
+Evaluating a painting is not easy, and it goes beyond the first impression and emotional effect the Artwork leaves in the heart after passing through the eyes.

 Why Is The Date Of An Artwork Important?